 Dr Bryant studied medicine at the University of Calgary, followed by a fellowship in community medicine and a PhD in epidemiology.
 She is a Clinical Professor in the departments of Community Health Sciences and Oncology at the University of Calgary.
 In 2015, she was named one of the 100 Most Powerful Women in Canada by the Women’s Executive Network.

-30 years as an oncologist, Ex-director at Tata Memorial Hospital, Mumbai, India, researcher, administrator and crusader in the field of cancer control and is currently serving as President-elect of UICC.
+30 years as an oncologist, current Director at Oncology Apollo Hospitals, Ex-director at Tata Memorial Hospital, Mumbai, India, researcher, administrator and crusader in the field of cancer control and currently serving as President-elect of UICC.

 Anil has held leadership positions both nationally and internationally on Board of Directors/ governing council/ executive committee of numerous hospitals, governmental organisations, cancer care organisations, advocacy group & professional bodies.